 Questions to Ask Wedding Venues About Payment

 - How do you structure the payment schedule?

 - What is included in the total?
 Does it cover service charges, gratuity, and cleaning fees, or are those additional line items?

 - What is the cancellation policy?

 - When is the last possible date to make changes to our reservation?

-Pro tip: If your venue doesn’t require you to use their vendors, ask if there are any they recommend most highly.
-A vendor who is familiar with your venue will already know the quirks and challenges of the space, which will make your planning process that much easier!
+If your venue doesn’t require you to use their vendors, ask if there are any they recommend most highly.
+A vendor who is familiar with your venue will already know the quirks and challenges of the space, which will make your planning process that much easier.

-Pro tip: Sometimes use of parking is included in your site rental fee, sometimes it isn’t.
+Sometimes the use of parking is included in your site rental fee, sometimes it isn’t.
 If there is a fee and it isn’t covered by your rental, ask how much it would cost for you to pay for your guests’ parking for the evening.

 - What is the venue’s capacity?